w3f/Grants-Program/applications/SaaS3.md

 ![image](https://user-images.githubusercontent.com/95557343/157395059-1f4924c3-d64d-4399-b5cb-79b8eecef4d5.png)

 Decentralized docker runtime (dRuntime) can be defined as the middleware that enables the following actions to be executed by three parties.
-The first party is the docker creator, the party that creates software services as a result of intellectual labor.
+The first party is the docker creator, the party that creates software services as a result of development labor.
 The second is the computational node, or better known as the 'miner', namely the party that performs the computational tasks.
 They are hereafter referred to as 'nodes' or 'miners'.
 The third is the service user, who sends requests and pays to access the API.
 Their actions are detailed below.

   - To access a web3 API, users pay $SA3 tokens to nodes as the transaction fee and to software creators as the royalty fee.

   - The node(s) are rewarded to execute the software on their equipment.
 Importantly, each miner can run multiple API services with dRuntime cache (dCache) to maximize the throughput.

-  - The Creator receives the royalty fee as the reward for their intellectual commitment to the docker development; they are the author of API codes.
+  - The Creator receives the royalty fee as the reward for their commitment to the docker development; they are the author of API codes.

 <img src="https://user-images.githubusercontent.com/95557343/159318152-e35babbf-7acd-4217-b781-b67f657dd514.png" width="512">